-In 2003 DIFRES started an intense co-operation and coordination of the sampling of biological data with "Fiskeriverket" in Karlskrona, Sweden.
-The co-operation with Sweden has already given good results, and will be followed up with further contacts and meetings in 2004.
-In 2003 co-operation with Finland has taken place and will be continued in 2004.
-It is the plan is to establish the same kind of co-operation with Germany and United Kingdom in 2004, as vessels from these countries are landing in Denmark.
+In 2003 DIFRES started an intense co-operation and coordination of the sampling of biological data in the Baltic with "Fiskeriverket" in Karlskrona, Sweden.
+The cooperation or bilateral agreement with Sweden has already given good results.
+This cooperation is continued in 2004 and initiatives for further development will be initiated.
+Same initiatives will be initiated with Germany and hopefully also with Poland.
+It is the plan is to establish the same kind of co-operation with North Sea countries.
+As for other EU members states fishing vessels landing in Denmark, German and British vessels constitutes the most and therefore cooperation with UK and Germany will initiated.